Documentation Index

 AIEval | AI oracle evaluates submission against acceptance criteria |

-resolveVerification(taskId, approved) callback.
+All three methods resolve through the same resolveVerification(taskId, approved) callback.
 The method enum is recorded for provenance but doesn’t change the on-chain resolution flow — the intelligence is off-chain in the Podium API backend.

 Flow